Black American Heritage Flag: History

 The heavy usage and discussion of the Black American Heritage flag amidst the 2020 George Floyd protests eventually led to increased recognition of the flag and its colors all over the country.
 In August 2021, graphic designer Michael Randall (known as Mike Tré) recreated a more accurate and high-quality representation of the original flag as designed by Charles and Jackson.
 In September 2021, a popular half Black-American rapper named Saweetie attended the Met Gala and wore a custom Christian Cowan gown that showcased the colors of the Black American Heritage Flag alongside the colors of the Filipino flag to represent both parts of her multi-ethnic background.
-Keerah Yeowang wore the flag at the United States of America Ms.2022 pageant, in which she won the title.
+Keerah Yeowang won the United States of America Ms. 2022 Pageant with a dress based on the flag.

-Variations

-The Black American Heritage flag has another variation that is also widely popular as well; it includes a cartoonified version of the fig wreath and sword, with slight color alteration from the original design.
-There is some controversy when it comes to this cartoonified version of the flag, but many still use this version of the flag.